MuneerahAlhelelah/Breeze-store/README.md

  ## Collaborators
-   The Breeze store project was created by Muneerah Alhelelah , Shahd Altmimi , Entisar Alharbi , and Ruwayn Alharbi as part of the challenge cards for the Barmjha internship.
+   The Breeze store project was created by Muneerah Alhelelah , Shahd Altmimi , Entisar Alharbi , and @RuwaynAlharbi as part of the challenge cards for the Barmjha internship.